securefix-action/label-action/README.md

 - `description`: The description of the label.
 Defaults to an empty string.
 - `delete_label`: Whether to delete the label shortly after creation.
 Defaults to deleting it after 1 second.
-- `repository`: The repository where the label will be created.
-Defaults to the current repository.
+- `repository`: The repository name where the label will be created.
+Please don't specify the repository owner.
+By default, the repository is the one where the workflow is running.
 - `github_token`: The GitHub Access Token used to create the label.
 The default is a GitHub Actions token.
 The permission `issues:write` is required

 ### Outputs